-When we agreed to housesit for the holidays in the small village of Beek-Ubbergen in eastern Netherlands, we expected small town charm – and we got it.
-Beek is a one grocer, one post office, one pub, two baker town.
-Brimming with charm, we ventured just outside the village center and discovered an abundance of nature, local eats and smaller villages.
+When we agreed to housesit for the holidays in the small village of Beek-Ubbergen in the Gelderland Region of the Netherlands, we expected small town charm – and we got it.
+Beek is a one grocer, one post office, one pub, two bakery type of town; a stark contrast from Amsterdam!
+Brimming with charm, we also ventured just outside the Beek village center and discovered an abundance of nature, local Dutch eats and smaller villages to explore.

 Why Visit Beek-Ubbergen, Netherlands?